“Creativity is Intelligence Having Fun” Albert Einstein

 *Source – The Child Development Institute.

-Read what parents had to say:
+Read what parents had to say about our Teen Photography Lessons.

 Thank you so much for the Teen/Tween photography lessons.
 Brooke absolutely enjoyed the classes and stoked her flame for photography.
 Brian